 In every person there exist two poles — the masculine and the feminine.
 Each person is comprised of their own unique balance of masculine and feminine energies.
 I’m going to refer to heterosexual relationships versus same-sex relationships because it’s what I know.
 However, if you are in a same-sex relationship, you can apply these principles to whoever the more masculine-dominant and feminine-dominant person is in the relationship.

 Masculine energies, feminine energies, each are completely different and yet we all embody a combination of both polarities.

 In a heterosexual relationship, men typically experience a higher ratio of tendencies that fall into the masculine core — detachment, independence, analytical, problem-solving, competitive while women experience a higher ratio of tendencies that fall into the feminine core — attachment / emotional, interdependence, intuitive, nurturing, cooperative.

-Couples fall into discord when a man has defaulted too far over into his feminine tendencies, and/or when a woman is operating from her masculine tendencies and doesn’t have a chance to relax back into her feminine core.
+Couples fall into discord when a man (or more masculine partner) has defaulted too far over into his feminine tendencies with a woman (or feminine partner) who is also in her feminine tendencies, and/or when a woman is operating from her masculine tendencies with a masculine partner and doesn’t have a chance to relax back into her feminine core.